glibsonoran/Plush-for-ComfyUI/README.md

 ### Updates:
 8/31/2024 @3:56pm PST *Verson 1.21.13*
 *   **Update to Advanced Prompt Enhancer:**
 *   Added *Ollama_model* field.
 If you're using Ollama with Advanced Prompt Enhancer you'll now be able to select your model from a drop down.
 In order for this to work correctly you'll have to have loaded Ollama with the models you intend to use before starting ComfyUI.
-(Display the node's *help* output for more information
+(Display the node's *help* output for more information.)
 *************
 8/13/2024 @4:58pm PST *Verson 1.21.12*
 *   **Update to Advanced Prompt Enhancer:**